NF997/eslint-security/README.md

-# ESLint Configuration Files for Security Source Code Reviews or DevSecOps
+# ESLint Configuration for Security Source Code Reviews or DevSecOps
 For security source code reviews I don't care about missing newlines etc.
 What I do care about is the output of ESLint security plugins.
 With the file contained in this repository, ESLint turns into a little SAST tool for JavaScript applications.